 Application forms and supplementary information are available at the Admissions, Enrollment & International Relations Department.
-Applications for admission should be submitted by the dates announced by the Admissions, Enrollment & International Relations Department.
+Applications for admission should be submitted by the Department.

 Abu Dhabi University accepts applications on a rolling basis throughout the year, and has intakes in the Fall, Winter, Spring and Summer while one intake in the Fall semester for DBA applicants.
 The Admissions, Enrollment & International Relations Department will provide the date, time, and place of the required entrance examination, if any.